-The Fund's Terms and Conditions provide for the subscriptions and redemptions of units throughout the week and it is, therefore, exposed to the liquidity risk of meeting unitholders redemptions.
-As at 31 December 2020 and 2019, the Fund's cash and cash equivalents and investments measured at FVTPL are considered to be short-term in nature and readily realisable.
+The Fund's Terms and Conditions provide for the subscriptions and redemptions of units throughout the week and it is, therefore, exposed to the liquidity risk of meeting unitholders redemptions at any time.
+However, the Fund is allowed to borrow in order to satisfy redemptions.

+Substantially all of the Fund's cash and cash equivalents, investments at FVTPL and investments measured at amortised cost are short-term and considered to be readily realisable.

 The Fund Manager monitors liquidity requirements on a regular basis and seeks to ensure that funds are available to meet commitments as they arise.